Building a Responsive Image Grid for Modern Websites

 }

-“Masonry” Looks Without Heavy JS (Progressive)
+“Masonry” Layouts Without Heavy JS (Progressive Enhancement)

 .masonry{ column-count: 1; column-gap: 1rem; }